open-edge-insights/eii-core/docker_setup/README.md

 	wget -q http://wheeljack.ch.intel.com/downloads/test_videos/pcb_d2000.avi
     ```

-2. Clone the a locally maintained [kapacitor repository](https://github.intel.com/ElephantTrunkArch/kapacitor) inside the `IEdgeInsights` folder by obtaining the command from github.
+2. Clone the a locally maintained [kapacitor repository](https://gitlab.devtools.intel.com/Indu/IEdgeInsights/kapacitor.git) inside the `IEdgeInsights` folder.

     **NOTE**: Please use the git repo of kapacitor as is, the script `build.py` is dependent on that.

 3. #### [Requirement for video analytics container]
      Download the full package for OpenVINO toolkit for Linux version "2018 R5" from the official website (https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-linux) and extract it inside IEdgeInsights/DataAnalytics/VideoAnalytics.
 Post this step a directory named l_openvino_toolkit_xxxxx/ will be present inside VideoAnalytics directory.

+5. To work with Basler Source Plugin clone [basler-source-plugin](https://gitlab.devtools.intel.com/Indu/IEdgeInsights/basler-source-plugin.git) inside the `IEdgeInsights` folder.

 ## Steps to setup IEI solution on test/factory system